 10. Use of Bed Bug Herbals: Indiana Lilac Leaves

-Indiana Lilac or lavender emit scent that either poison the bed bugs or keep them off.
+Indiana Lilac or lavender emit a scent that either poison the bed bugs or keep them off.
 To achieve this, you can carry out the following procedure:

 - Crush the Indiana Lilac lives into fine particles.